 a Tenancy Tribunal decision?

 The landlord had agreed with the tenants that they could get out of their fixed-term tenancy if they found “suitable” tenants to replace them.
 The original tenants found replacements who had a good credit history, could afford the rent, and had good references.
 However, the landlord didn’t accept those tenants, because they didn’t have a previous tenancy history and they had a child.
 The landlord later found other replacements, and wanted the original tenants to keep paying rent up to when this new tenancy started.

 The dispute went to the Tenancy Tribunal.
 The Tribunal found that the landlord had been unreasonable here, that most people would have seen “suitability” as depending on credit history and references.
 The Tribunal decided the tenants didn’t have to pay the extra rent the landlord was claiming.

 The landlord then appealed to the District Court.
-In line with the rules for these appeals, the District Court judge didn’t look at the whole case afresh and consider what the correct decision should have been – instead, the appeal judge started with the Tenancy Tribunal’s decision and considered whether this decision had been “open” to the Tribunal given the facts and the law.
+In line with the rules for these appeals, the District Court judge didn’t hear the whole case all over again and consider what the correct decision should have been – instead, the appeal judge started with the Tenancy Tribunal’s decision and simply considered whether this decision had been “open” to the Tribunal given the facts and the law.
 The appeal judge also took into account that the tenancy laws say the Tribunal should make decisions based on the general legal principles that apply to the case, not on strict technicalities.